 - Eat water-rich foods: Include watermelon, cucumbers, and other hydrating fruits and vegetables

-Creating a back-friendly workspace becomes even more critical during summer months:
+Creating a back-friendly workspace becomes more critical during summer months.
+I’ve made these adjustments to my setup:

 - Adjust your chair: Use breathable seat cushions to prevent overheating and maintain proper posture